Sidh1818/Web-Development-Learning/README.md

 # Web Development Learning Project

-A comprehensive collection of HTML, CSS, and JavaScript programs developed as part of the FSWD (Full Stack Web Development) Lab.
+A comprehensive collection of HTML, CSS, JavaScript, PHP, and React programs developed as part of the FSWD (Full Stack Web Development) Lab.
 This project covers fundamental to intermediate web development concepts through hands-on practice.

 ---